mDialog/scala-zeromq/README.md

     // message: zeromq.Message = Message(ByteString("one"), ByteString("two")))

-If you'd like to stop receive requests on a socket, close it.
+If you'd like to stop receiving messages on a socket, close it.

     pushSocket.close

 ## Using with Akka

-scala-zeromq is actually implemented as an Akka Extension.
+scala-zeromq is implemented as an Akka Extension.
 To use it with Akka, load the extension either manually or automatically (through application configuration).

 Use the extension to request a new socket.
-Assign an ActorRef as the listener if you expect the socket to receive messages.
+Assign an ActorRef as listener if you expect the socket to receive messages.

     val zmq = ZeroMQExtension(system)

     val pushSocket = zmq.newSocket(SocketType.Push, Bind("tcp://localhost:5560"))
     val pullSocket = zmq.newSocket(SocketType.Pull, Connect("tcp://localhost:5560"), Listener(anActorRef))

-To send messages over the socket, send them to the socket actor
+To send messages over the socket, send them to the socket actor.

     pushSocket !
 Message(ByteString("one"), ByteString("two"))

 Messages are received as zeromq.Message objects sent to the actor assigned as each socket's listener.

+You can get and set options after socket creation by sending messages to the socket actor.

+    pushSocket !
+Rate(100) // fire and forget
+    pushSocket ?
+Rate(100) // return a future, await result to ensure change takes effect

+    pushSocket ?
+Rate // returns Rate option

 ## Documentation